HackYourFuture/Assignments/README.md

 This repository contains all of the assignments exercises that need to be handed in for the JavaScript modules (i.e., JavaScript, Browsers and UsingAPIs) of the HackYourFuture curriculum.

-Please read this README carefully before starting work on the assignment exercises.

 ## TL;DR

 We highly recommend that you go through this README in detail before starting to work on the assignments.
 Having said that, the essentials can be summarized as follows: